courselab/snaskii21/doc/CONTRIBUTING.md

 After the changes have been made to the branch you created, feel free to open a pull request to the proper protected branch (e.g. `develop`).
-After a set amount of reviewers with write access have accepted the changes, it will be merged int the branch.
+After a set amount of reviewers with write access have accepted the changes, it will be merged into the branch.

 You are strongly encouraged to write your contribution and communicate with the developers and contributors community in English, if possible.